inf112-v21/GuttaKrutt/ManualTests/players_get_message_if_they_lose_test.md

 Start game by following technical documentation, connect with two players.
 Choose the map "TiledTestWithOneFlag".
-Then one player moves to the flag, while the other player stands still (do one rotation or power down).
+Then one player moves to the flag, while the other player moves somewhere else (do not die or walk on the flag).

 ####Fail
 - Any of the players are able to move after the player on the flag won (rotating is allowed).